Hospital of Saint Raphael: History

 In 1940, the Hospital of Saint Raphael broke ground on a $1,250,000 addition.
 With a six-story unit facing Chapel Street and five stories on Sherman Avenue, the bed capacity rose to 430.
 The hospital opened a School of Medical Technology, one of the first in the nation.
 It established formal orthopedics, anesthesia, and outpatient departments.
 This was a training site for World War II U.S. Cadet Nurse Corps.

 In the 1950s, the hospital opened Southern New England's first radiation therapy center.
 It was one of the first community hospitals in New England to perform open-heart surgery.

 In the 1960s, the hospital opened one of the first cardiac catheterization labs and cardiac care units in Connecticut.
 It was the first Catholic hospital in the United States to establish a recognized pastoral care department.

 In the 1970s, a longstanding relationship with Yale School of Medicine was formalized, enhancing St. Raphael's role as a community teaching hospital.
 The Verdi Memorial Building opened in 1976, which expanded and improved upon the hospital's surgical, emergency, and intensive care services.

 In the 1980s, Saint Raphael Healthcare System formed and acquired Saint Regis Health Center, a 125-bed skilled nursing facility.
 The Hospital of Saint Raphael opened the first outpatient chemotherapy/transfusion unit in Connecticut.

 In the 1990s, the Father Michael J. McGivney Center for Cancer Care opened.
 The system grew and became affiliated with Regional Visiting Nurse Agency and Shoreline VNA, both home-care providers.
 The hospital made the list of 100 Top Hospitals for overall services in 1998 and 1999 through independent, benchmarked studies performed at the time by HCIA, Inc. IBM Watson now maintains this list of hospitals.

 In 2013, the Hospital of Saint Raphael was acquired by and became a separate extended campus of Yale New Haven Hospital.

+Adams Neuroscience Center

+Currently under construction and set to be open in 2027, the Adams Neuroscience Center will be a new 505,000 sq. foot complex of two towers with 204 in-patient beds.
+The complex will specialize in treating movement and neurodegenerative disorders as well as strokes.
+In addition, the project will allow for the demolition of much of the existing East Pavilion of the main Yale New Haven campus, built in 1953 and currently housing 300+ patient beds.